QureshiZayyan/E-Commerce/README.md

-# 🛍️ ShopKart — E-Commerce Web App Built with React + Firebase
+# 🛍️ ShopKart — E-Commerce Web App

 Welcome to **ShopKart**, a fully responsive eCommerce web application.Users can browse products, add them to their cart, and experience a seamless shopping experience with authentication and data storage powered by Firebase.